How to grow garlic – a complete guide to planting this delicious kitchen staple

 3. Give them some TLC

-An important thing to remember when learning how to grow garlic: these are very low maintenance plants, but they still need a little bit of love and care.
+An important thing to remember when learning how to grow garlic is that while these are very low-maintenance plants, they still need a little bit of love and care in the early stages to protect them from hungry beaks.

-'Water them moderately after planting,' says Christopher, 'and cover them with horticultural fleece until they're well-rooted in.
-Otherwise you may find that the birds in your local area have a suspiciously garlicky breath.'
+'Water them moderately after planting and cover them with horticultural fleece until they're well-rooted in,' says Christopher.
+'Otherwise, you may find that the birds in your local area have a suspiciously garlicky breath.'

-It's also important to keep the area free of weeds, but just be sure to do your weeding by hand, so you don't damage your precious garlic bulbs.
+It's also important to keep the area free of weeds, but make sure you weed by hand so you don't damage your precious garlic bulbs.

 4. Get picky with it

-Patience is a virtue when learning how to grow garlic: Monty Don says shoots won't appear for 6-8 weeks after planting.
+Patience is a virtue when learning how to grow garlic: Monty Don says shoots won't appear for six to eight weeks after planting.

 Garlic sprouts growing in pots